MarquisOgre/digiswap-document/products/digiswap-exchange/liquidity-guide.md

 You can easily trade for any tokens you need.
 Visit our [How to Trade on Digiswap](https://docs.digiswap.finance/get-started/trade-guide) guide if you need to.

-In this example, we will add liquidity using BNB and DGP.\
+In this example, we will add liquidity using BNB and DIGIS.\
 ****

 1\.
 Visit the [Liquidity page](https://exchange.pancakeswap.finance/#/pool).